What Does DM Mean? How Kids Use Instagram in 2019

 At Bark, we’ve seen instances of potential predators DMing kids on Instagram.
 This occurs on real accounts as well as

-As of December 4, 2019, Instagram has launched two new safety measures meant to better protect its younger users.
+In December 2019, Instagram launched two new safety measures meant to better protect its younger users.
 Unfortunately, they’re easy for kids to work around.
 The first change requires users to confirm they’re at least 13 by entering in their birth date — but it’s not hard for underage kids to enter an age that’s older than they really are.
 The second change enables users to turn off direct messages from people they don’t know, which is meant to prevent strangers from contacting kids.
 However, there’s nothing to prevent kids from turning it back on once their parents leave the room.

 Part of the reason DMing on Instagram is so concerning is that many parents don’t even realize it’s happening.
 It doesn’t matter if you make your child have a private profile — they can always chat with other people through direct messaging, and unless you know to look for it, it won’t ever appear.